Meghan Markle And Prince Harry’s Royal Wedding Could Cost $45 Million, Reports ‘Bridebook’

 — Mirror Fashion (@MirrorFashion) January 13, 2018

 Unsurprisingly, the publication believes that the bulk of that $45 million sum will be spent on security measures.
-According to their calculations, $30 million, the same amount that Prince William and Kate Middleton spent, alone will go toward keeping Meghan, Harry and their 4000 or so guests safe.
+According to their calculations, $30 million, the same amount that Prince William and Kate Middleton spent, alone will go toward keeping Meghan, Harry, and their 4,000 or so guests safe.
 This will include paying for snipers on rooftops, undercover police officers in the crowds, and the “latest military technology, including a British counter-UAV system.”

 Other items which contribute to the hefty $45 million sun include things like floristry, photography, cake, stationery, music and trumpets, wedding rings, and hair and makeup.